Develop A Clear Vision & Plan For Your Future

 A study at Stanford Business School examined the qualities that companies look for in promoting young managers toward senior executive positions, especially the position of Chief Executive Officer.
-The study concluded that the two most important qualities required for great success.
+The study concluded that there are two important qualities required for great success.

-The second quality required for rapid promotion was found to be the ability to function well under pressure, and especially in a crisis.
+The second leadership quality required for rapid promotion is the ability to function well under pressure, especially in a crisis.

-Rudyard Kipling once said, “If you can keep your head when all around you are losing theirs and blaming it on you, then the world is yours and all that’s in it”.
+Rudyard Kipling once said, “If you can keep your head when all around you are losing theirs and blaming it on you, then the world is yours and all that’s in it.”

 Here are two things you can do immediately to put these ideas into action:

-Once created, you should look at it as often as possible to activate your reticular activating system to notice the resources and opportunities needed to make your dreams become part of your reality.
-Doing so will also activate the Law of Attraction!
+Once created, you should look at it as often as possible to activate your reticular activating system.
+Notice the resources and opportunities necessary to make your dreams become part of your reality.

 Second, resolve in advance that, no matter what happens, you will remain calm and cool.
 You will not become upset or angry.
 You will take a deep breath and focus on the solution rather than on the problem.